The Butterfly (novel): Plot summary

 Kady guesses that Jess murdered Moke.
-Kady abandons him to marry Wash, now reassured that Danny is his biological son.
+She abandons him to marry Wash, now reassured that Danny is his biological son.
 After their departure, Jess discovers that his firearms are missing.
-Ed Blue and his clan surround the property.
+Ed and his clan surround the property.
 Jess, besieged in his cabin, keeps a journal.
-He descends into madness, hallucinating that he encounters Moke Blue alive in the mine shaft.
-His final journal entry reads "I’m cut off.
+He descends into madness, hallucinating that he encounters Moke alive in the mine shaft.
+His final journal entry reads "I'm cut off.
 Ed Blue is out there and…"

-Publication Background
+Publication background

 The evolution of Cain's The Butterfly spans over two decades, beginning with his first visit to West Virginia in 1922 at age 30, where he acquired knowledge for two elements that appear in the novel: "moonshining and [coal] mines."